thepinetree/plaid-templates/README.md

 # Plaid Templates

-This repository features a useful set of templates for Carnegie Mellon University students.
+This repository features a useful set of templates for Carnegie Mellon University students and all university students.

 ### Usage
 To make these templates a part of your own life: